Can You Drink Coffee While Fasting?

 Fats (coconut oil, MCT oil, butter)

-While you may have heard recommendations for “bulletproof coffee”--made by adding butter and MCT oil to coffee--be aware that it contains over 230 calories in a 16-ounce serving (made with a tablespoon of each fat).
+While you may have heard recommendations for “bulletproof coffee” – made by adding butter and MCT oil to coffee – be aware that it contains over 230 calories in a 16-ounce serving (made with a tablespoon of each fat).
 This fatty concoction is great for those on the keto diet, but it pushes the envelope when it comes to fasting.
 It’s worth noting, though, that if you’re fasting for weight loss, a little bit of fat may also help curb your craving so you can fast longer.

-Sure, there are lots of options for calorie-free sweeteners that won’t break your fast.
-However, science shows many artificial sweeteners can actually increase our sugar cravings.
+Sure, there are lots of options for calorie-free sweeteners that won’t break your fast but do artificial sweeteners affect blood sugar?
+And how else do they affect our metabolism?
+Science shows many artificial sweeteners can actually increase our sugar cravings.
 This is counterintuitive for fasting and doesn’t bode well for the choices you’ll make when you break your fast.

 A bit of nut milk likely won’t affect your fasting goals if you select an unsweetened version that isn’t made with extra protein (make sure you check the label!).
-If you’re at a coffee shop, however, it’s best to avoid them--the offerings are likely sweetened, and you may not be able to control the amount added (there’s a big difference between a tablespoon of almond milk added to black coffee and the half cup needed to make a latte, too!).
+If you’re at a coffee shop, however, it’s best to avoid them – the offerings are likely sweetened, and you may not be able to control the amount added (there’s a big difference between a tablespoon of almond milk added to black coffee and the half cup needed to make a latte, too!).

 Fasting is not an all-or-nothing method.
 While this topic is heavily debated, many concede that you can consume up to 50 calories during a fasting period without hindering your desired effect.
-Some will consume even more than that by way of bulletproof coffee in order to prolong their fast.
+Some will consume even more than that by way of bulletproof coffee to prolong their fast.
 As with any diet or nutrition plan, you’ll likely need to adjust it slightly to work for you.
 While you shouldn’t be adding spoonfuls of sugar or buying flavored lattes during a fast, a little bit of cream likely won’t hurt.